A prime system with many self-joinings: The behavior of a projection

-Although $M = M_N$ depends on $N$, as $N$ is fixed at this point, we omit it from the notation.
+Although $M = M_N$ depends on $N$, as $N$ is fixed at this point, we omit it from the notation, except at one step in the proof of Proposition~\ref{prop:iterate-a-lot}.
 The motivation behind this definition of $M$ is given by the following lemma (this plays a role in the proof of Proposition~\ref{prop:iterate-a-lot}): \begin{lem} For all sufficiently large $N$, we have that $M^{\frac 1 8} >r_{s'+1}$, where $M$ is defined as in~\eqref{eq:N and M}.
 Moreover, for any $\varepsilon>0$, for all sufficiently large $N$ we have $8^{(1-\varepsilon)10^k} < r_{10^k-1} < 8^{(1+\varepsilon)10^k}$. \end{lem} \begin{proof} We first claim that for all $\varepsilon>0$, there exists $k$ such that